‘It was a miracle:’ How 2 Routt County residents helped save a man’s life after he went into cardiac arrest

 Boos and Ebaugh worked together to administer chest compressions and ventilations while they waited for help to arrive.

 Once on scene, medics took over CPR, then administered multiple shocks with an electric defibrillator.
-By that time, Kindz had been dead for about 20 minutes by Boos’ estimate.
+By that time, Kainz had been dead for about 20 minutes by Boos’ estimate.

-After three or four shocks, Kindz eventually regained a pulse, according to Wisecup, and medics transported him to the UCHealth Yampa Valley Medical Center in Steamboat Springs.
+After three or four shocks, Kainz eventually regained a pulse, according to Wisecup, and medics transported him to the UCHealth Yampa Valley Medical Center in Steamboat Springs.

 Back at the house, Boos and Ebaugh took a silent moment to collect themselves, hardly able to believe what had just happened.